Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertEqual"></a>
 #### AssertEqual

-Checks if obj1 equals to obj2 and saves corresponding Report entry.
+Checks if obj1 equals to obj2 and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.